--c option allows you to specify not only the path, but a config file to be used.
+-c option allows you to specify another config file to be used.

 Thus, you can have several

-codeception.yml files for your test suite.
-You may use it to specify different environments
+codeception.yml files for your test suite (e.g. to to specify different environments

 -c parameter to execute tests with specific config settings.

-There are several ways to execute bunch of tests.
-You can run tests from specific directory:
+There are several ways to execute a bunch of tests.
+You can run tests from a specific directory:

 You can execute one (or several) specific groups of tests:

-The concept of groups was taken from PHPUnit and in classical PHPUnit tests they behave just in the same way.
+The concept of groups was taken from PHPUnit and behave in the same way.

-For Tests and Cests you can use the
+For Test and Cest files you can use the

-@group annotation to add a test to the group.
+@group annotation to add a test to a group.

 For Cept files, use pseudo-annotations in comments: